StaffanKilnes/starwars-app/README.md

 - The "Next" button is still active even when the user has searched for a character.
 This is a bit confusing as pressing it will do nothing until the search is cleared.
 Ideally it should be disabled until the search is cleared.
 - Error handling is very basic.
 If there's an error fetching the data, the user is presented with a generic message and aretry button.
 - Ideally I would have implemented infinite scroll and pull to refresh in the FlatList!
+- I did all of this in a single commit which of course I would never do in a real project.
+However, this is such a small project that I just decided to go for it.